2026 WaSHINGTOn State Legislative Session

 HB 2557・Providing parental access to special education evaluation reports.

-HB 2594・Ensuring that unhoused children and youths in Washington have equal access to free, appropriate public education.
+SB 2594・Ensuring that unhoused children and youths in Washington have equal access to free, appropriate public education.

 SB 6224・Supporting children and youth behavioral health.